GregoryBWilson/PyBer_Analysis/README.md

 # Analysis & Visualization of Ride-sharing Data
 ## 1 Overview of Project

 The purpose of the project was to create a summary of the ride-sharing data by city type for PyBer, a ride-sharing app company.
-This was accompished using Pandas to create tabular views and Matplotlib to create a multiple-line graphical view of the total weekly fares for each city type.
-The project columnated in creating this report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+This was accomplished using Pandas to create tabular views and Matplotlib to create a multiple-line graphical view of the total weekly fares for each city type.
+The project culminated in creating this report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## 2 Approach and Analysis

 ### 2.1 Input Data Provided

-We were provided with two csv files from from which to conduct our analysis.
+We were provided with two csv files from which to conduct our analysis.
 The first file consists of data about the city, drivers and types of cities.
 You can see from the code below that the types consist of Urban, Suburban and Rural.

 ![This is a VS screenshot of the PyBer_Challenge.py code](analysis/Figure_1_City_Data.png "Figure 1 - Input file of City Data")

 ***Figure 1 - Input file of City Data***

-In figure 2, below you can see the ride data than consists of 2375 records of individual ride that have been provide through Pyber.
+In figure 2, below you can see the ride data that consists of 2375 records of individual rides that have been provided through Pyber.

 ![This is a VS screenshot of the PyBer_Challenge.py code](analysis/Figure_2_Ride_Data.png "Figure 2 - Input file of Ride Data")